-Now the Seedgrowers began to blossom, winning Division 1 in 1962-63 and under the managership of ex Colchester United player, Bob Dale the championship in 1966-67, Alf Marshall was in charge when they retained their title and won the Knock-Out Cup in 1968-69.
-Another former Colchester star, Derek Parker, led them to the a Border League and Cup double, and the Essex Intermediate Cup, 2- 0 v Great Wakering in 1970 –71.
+Now the Seedgrowers began to blossom, winning Division 1 in 1962-63 and under the manager ship of ex Colchester United player, Bob Dale the championship in 1966-67, Alf Marshall was in charge when they retained their title and won the Knock-Out Cup in 1968-69.
+Another former Colchester star, Derek Parker, led them to the Border League and Cup double, the Essex Intermediate Cup, 2- 0 v Great Wakering in 1970 –71.
 The clubhouse was added in 1971.
-From 1972 onwards the club played in the Essex Senior League securing two top three finishes in the early seasons they competed at this level for 17 years without winning any major honours.
+From 1972 onwards, the club played in the Essex Senior League without winning any honours.